 - Salt and pepper to taste

-- 3 15-ounce cans white beans, drained and rinsed (I like cannellini beans but use your favorite)
+- 3 (15 oz) cans white beans, drained and rinsed (I like cannellini beans but use your favorite)

-- 2 cups shredded Monterey jack cheese (stir most of this into the chili but reserve some for each bowl)
+- 2 cups shredded Monterey jack cheese divided

 - Jalapeno slices

 - Start your campfire and set up the 12-inch Dutch oven for cooking.